Assistant Secretary of Defense for Sustainment: History

 The National Defense Authorization Act for Fiscal Year 2010 (P.L.
-111-84, signed 28 October 2009) redesignated this position as the Assistant Secretary of Defense for Logistics and Materiel Readiness, or ASD(L&MR), as part of an overall effort to limit the number of DUSD positions to five.
+111-84, signed 28 October 2009) redesignated this position as the assistant secretary of defense for logistics and materiel readiness, or ASD(L&MR), as part of an overall effort to limit the number of DUSD positions to five.
 However, this post remained vacant throughout the Obama administration, with Principal Deputy Assistant Secretary of Defense (PDASD) Alan F. Estevez serving as the highest-ranking official in this office.

-In February 2018, the Logistics and Materiel Readiness office was combined into a new office, headed by the Assistant Secretary for Sustainment.
+In February 2018, the Logistics and Materiel Readiness office was combined into a new office, headed by the assistant secretary for sustainment.

-As part of a reorganization on 12 October 2018, the ASD(L&MR) was combined with the Assistant Secretary of Defense for Energy, Installations, and Environment (ASD(EI&E)) into a new Assistant Secretary of Defense for Sustainment.
+As part of a reorganization on 12 October 2018, the ASD(L&MR) was combined with the assistant secretary of defense for energy, installations, and environment (ASD(EI&E)) into a new assistant secretary of defense for sustainment.
 The ASD(EI&E) position was reestablished on February 10, 2022.

-Office holders
+Officeholders

-Assistant Secretaries for Logistics and Materiel Readiness
+Assistant secretaries for logistics and materiel readiness

 The table below includes both the various titles of this post over time, as well as all the holders of those offices.